FACTBOX-Fed gives green signal to capital plans of large U.S. banks

-June 28 The U.S. Federal Reserve on Wednesday approved capital plans of large U.S. banks, giving them a green light to use extra capital for share buybacks and dividends.
+June 28 (Reuters) - The U.S. Federal Reserve on Wednesday approved capital plans of large U.S. banks, giving them a green light to use extra capital for share buybacks and dividends.

 The Fed said all of the 34 banks had passed the tougher part of its annual stress test, showing that many of the biggest lenders have not only built up adequate capital levels but also improved their risk management procedures.